-To add a new device driver to smxFS, it is only necessary to implement the 7 device driver interface functions and GetDriverInterface(), and register the driver with smxFS, using a call to sfs\devreg().

-("Driver" means the name of the driver, such as "RAM" or "USB".)
+To add a new device driver to smxFS, it is only necessary to implement the 7 device driver interface functions and GetDriverInterface(), and register the driver with smxFS, using a call to sfs_devreg(). ("Driver" means the name of the driver, such as "RAM" or "USB".)
 Use the RAM disk driver as a guide.
-It is not necessary to make changes to any smxFS files or even to build the driver into the library.
+It is not necessary to make changes to any smxFS files.